regmi-sijan/ml4cal/testbeam/README.md

 # Contents

-## Keras
+## Converters and Keras-based training

 This folder contains a number of Python scripts to process test beam data.
 Interface with data stored in ROOT files is implemented using the ```uproot`` package.
 The following functionality is implemented:

-* `root2numpyV3`: read the data, perform a fit, store the result in a numpy-formatted array;
+* `root2numpyV3`: read the data, perform a fit, store the result in a numpy-formatted array; the fit is currently based on the "template" method
+   * the template data is read from a CSV-formatted file
-the fit is currently based on the "template" method but any type of fit can be easily added, it was Landau in the prior version; the template data is read from a CSV-formatted file
+   * any type of fit can be added (it was Landau in the prior version)
 * `modelV3`: train a Keras model based on data from the previous stage, optionally save the model in a file
 * `validatorV3`: perform inference and do regression with respect to a control sample, typically different from the training sample
+* `rootmerge.py`: collates multiple ROOT files and outputs a numpy-formatted file with combined data

 All scripts are instrumented with extensive sets of command line options, which can be examines using the `--help` option.